Elections in Kazakhstan: Presidential elections

-2022 Presidential election

 Parliamentary elections

 The legislature, known as the Parliament (Parlamenti), has two chambers.

-The Assembly (Mazhilis) has 107 seats, elected for a five-year term, 98 elected in general elections by proportional representation with 7% threshold and 9 elected by the Assembly of Kazakhstani Nation.
+The Assembly (Mazhilis) has 98 members elected for a five-year term, in general elections, in the following way: 70% (69 deputies) from closed list party-list proportional representation allocated using the largest remainder method and 30% (29 deputies) from single-member districts that use the first-past-the-post voting (FPTP) method.
+There is a 5% electoral threshold.

-The Senate has 47 members, 40 of whom are elected to six-year terms in double-seat constituencies by the local assemblies, half renewed every two years, and 7 presidential appointees.
+The Senate has 50 members, 40 of whom are elected to six-year terms by delegates from the 17 provinces and three national cities, half of whom are elected every three years, and 10 are appointed by the President of Kazakhstan.

-Rural elections
+Municipal elections

 Citizens for the first time voted to elect local officials on July 25, 2021.
 Officials were previously appointed to their positions.

 International criticisms

 As of March 2015, none of the elections held in Kazakhstan have been considered free or fair by Western countries or international observers.
 The 1999 Presidential election attracted criticism from the United States and the Organization for Security and Co-operation in Europe (OSCE) who considered that harassment and intimidation of opposition candidates and supporters and the disqualification of an opponent of Nazarbayev had made a meaningful election impossible.
 The OSCE criticised the 2011 presidential election, citing a lack of press freedom, transparency and competition.
 Following the 2005 election, they noted a number of issues, including ballot tampering, multiple voting, intimidation and harassment of opposition candidates and their supporters, media bias and official restrictions on free expression.